google/tcmalloc/docs/mismatched-sized-delete.md

     than the span.
 It cannot be any smaller than the size less a [TCMalloc page](design.md#pagesize) (typically 8KB), since we would have otherwise allocated a smaller span.

+*   Other object sizes, but only at the point when the object is returned to the central freelist.
+In these cases, the stack trace of the crash is likely unrelated to the root cause of the bug but prevents further downstream corruption from accumulating after an earlier corruption of state.

 ## Is aborting the right behavior?